 It might seem overwhelming to find a suitable anti-chafing product, but Chang tells us there a few simple ingredients to keep in mind.
 Ingredients such as zinc oxide, waxes and petrolatum can help form a protective barrier, while aloe and vitamin E can help calm the skin.

-Keeping your skin protected is key, but if chafing has already occurred, New York City-based dermatologist Dr. Hadley King says you should clean the area and then dry it thoroughly.
+Keeping your skin protected is key, but if chafing has already occurred, New York City-based dermatologist Dr. Hadley King says you should clean the area and dry it thoroughly.

-"Stay dry — wet skin can make chafing worse," King said.
+"Wet skin can make chafing worse," King said.
 "Apply powders to absorb moisture and don’t stay in wet or sweaty clothing."

 While balms, creams and powders can help reduce chafing, it's best to consult your dermatologist if irritation is painful or swollen to determine the best treatment option.